 For everything that Best Friends does (direct mail, email, SMS, handwritten paper invitations, etc.), we look at whether people responded or not.
 The percentage of people who responded helps us understand whether people liked the content we sent them, but it also helps us understand the long-term popularity of our organization.

 If you change audiences or channels, be careful about comparing response rates.
-The response rate from your top 10 supporters, for example, is going to be different than the rate from a group of people who have never heard of your organization.
+The response rate for your top 10 supporters, for example, is going to be different than the rate from a group of people who have never heard of your organization.
 The response rate for email is going to be completely different from the response rate for direct mail.
-Compare apples to apples — for example, compare response rates for different emails sent to your full list.
+Compare apples to apples - for example, compare response rates for different emails sent to your full list.